In a State which is so large and sparsely populated it was only logical that SAPOL should use aircraft as a means of transport.

 By the late 1970’s there were demands for larger and faster aircraft and in 1982, SAPOL introduced newer aircraft which increased its operational flexibility and the ability to operate at higher altitudes.
 It was at this time that the police aviation unit was renamed the ‘Police Air Wing’, with police aircraft by now making a total of 630 flights annually covering an aggregate of 380,700 nautical miles, carrying in excess of three thousand passengers, including both police and prisoners and conducting numerous search and rescue operations at sea and in remote inland areas.

 In the years that followed SAPOL continued to operate a number of aircraft including two twin engine Cessna 402C’s.
 These remained in service until 2007 when one was replaced in June of that year by a new $4.14 million state-of-the art Pilatus PC-12/47 turbo prop aircraft.
-In 2019 the Police Airwing continues to not only provide an important service within SAPOL but is available to deliver crucial support to police operations as well as during emergencies and disasters and in Keeping SA safe.
+To the present day, the Police Air Wing continues to not only provide an important service within SAPOL but is available to deliver crucial support to police operations as well as during emergencies and disasters and in Keeping SA safe.